7 Sights in Vittorio Veneto, Italy (with Map and Images)

 Show sight on map

-Countless centuries-old façades make the streets of Serravalle di Vittorio Veneto of great historical and architectural importance.
-This centre of Roman origin developed in the Middle Ages, reaching its maximum economic and artistic flourishing during the Renaissance, when it was frequented by great architects, painters and humanists.
+Countless centuries-old facades make the streets of Serravalle di Vittorio Veneto of great historical and architectural importance.
+This center of Roman origins, developed in the Middle Ages, reaching its maximum economic and artistic flowering during the Renaissance, when it was frequented by great architects, painters and humanists.

 Wikipedia: Palazzi di Serravalle (IT)